iagox86/dnscat2/doc/protocol.md

 ### Peer validation

-The client and server can optionally use a shared secret (ie, a password or a key) to prevent man-in-the-middle attacks.
+The client and server can optionally use a pre-shared secret (ie, a password or a key) to prevent man-in-the-middle attacks.

-`shared_secret` is something the client and server have to pre-decide.
+`preshared_secret` is something the client and server have to pre-decide.
 Typically, it'll be passed in as commandline arguments.
 The server may even auto-generate a key for each listener and give the user the specific command to enter the key.